payalsharma84/PyxisAI-Lab/ChatGPT_Agents.md

-# Analysing a contract and generating results for key terms and storing them in a CRM
+# Analysing a contract and generating results for key terms

-In this tutorial we will learn how to create a ChatGPT agent that can extract key terms and store them in a CRM for an uploaded contract.
+In this tutorial we will learn how to create a ChatGPT agent that can extract key terms.

 ## Pre-requisites
 1. ChatGPT subscription